How To Connect Projector To Laptop

 Conclusion:

-You may also share the screen of your smartphone with the projector.
+You may also share the screen of your smartphone with the Projector.
 Using Chromecast or Miracast, Android phones may now broadcast a wireless signal to a projector, TV, or desktop PC.

 Frequently Asked Questions